George Montagu, 8th Duke of Manchester: Personal life and death

 Prior to his marriage, Mandeville had been considered an inebriate, and was shunned by respectable society.
 His circle of closest friends in Ireland included Edward Russell, 24th Baron de Clifford; Derrick Westenra, 5th Baron Rossmore and Francis Needham, 3rd Earl of Kilmorey.

 By 1882 Mandeville had spent so much of his wife's dowry on gambling and mistresses, that his father the 7th Duke, banished the couple to Tandragee Castle.
 After one year, he was back with his mistress music-hall singer Bessie Bellwood, and the couple was living apart in London.
 Mandeville cut all his ties with Bellwood in 1890.

 Manchester died in August 1892 of cirrhosis of the liver aged only 39, and was succeeded in his titles by his son William.
+He was buried at Ballymore Parish Church, located close to Tandragee Castle.